Susan Muwonge: Education

-She was born to her father Kitonsa Fred and her late mother was Namukasa Regina and she went to St Mary's Primary School Nabbingo for her Primary school (PLE), completed her Uganda Certificate of Education (UCE) from St Henry's Buyege Girls’ Secondary School and her Uganda Advanced Certificate of Education (UACE) from Gombe Secondary School.
-She attended Makerere University graduating with a BBA and then she joined Kyambogo University and attained a Bachelor's in Early Childhood Education.
+She was born to her father Kitonsa Fred and her late mother was Namukasa Regina and she went to St Mary's Primary School Nabbingo for her primary school, completed her Uganda Certificate of Education) from St Henry's Buyege Girls’ Secondary School and her Uganda Advanced Certificate of Education (from Gombe Secondary School.
+She attended Makerere University graduating with a Bachelor of Business Administration and then she joined Kyambogo University and attained a Bachelor's in Early Childhood Education.

 Career

 Very soon after graduating, she and her husband Lawrence Muwonge started St Francis Junior School in Buddo Wakiso District.
 She bought her first racing car, Mitsubishi Evo 2 formerly driven by Jamil Ssenyonjo and started rallying in 2005.
 In her first race in Rakai, she finished in the 6th position.
 Her racing career officially began in 2007 at Garuga Racing Track.
-She became the first woman to win the National Rally Championship (NRC) in November 2011, beating Ponsiano Lwakataka in the 300 km Independence rally at the Festino City Race Circuit.
+She became the first woman to win the National Rally Championship in November 2011, beating Ponsiano Lwakataka in the 300 km Independence Rally at the Festino City Race Circuit.
 When not rallying and teaching, Muwonge enjoys farming, acting and singing.